FAQ’s

 -

-The only camp requirement is that applicants have at least two years of experience playing an instrument to apply.
+The only requirement is that applicants have at least two years of experience playing an instrument to apply.
 All students will be placed in classes that appropriately reflect their currently playing experience and abilities.

 -